 Review of Federal Passport Fraud Laws and Defenses

-Passports are travel documents that serve as proof of a someone's identity and nationality.
+Passports are travel documents that serve as proof of someone's identity and nationality.
 They are valid for the holder to use them to enter into a foreign country.

 Due to the value of a passport, the United States government considers any type of passport crime a serious issue.
-Clearly, the vast majority of people seeking a U.S. passport are legitimate, but there many who have criminal intent.
+Clearly, the vast majority of people seeking a U.S. passport are legitimate, but there are many who have criminal intent.

 There are various federal laws to prosecute and punish anyone who is convicted of a passport crime discussed below.

 Passport crimes come in different forms, such as issuing a passport with proper authorization and using someone else's passport.

 United States passports are frequently stolen or fraudulently manufactured in spite of all the efforts by the federal government.
 Some of the most common ways passport fraud occurs include the following:

 - Use of false or fraudulent documents to apply for a passport,